101 – Huron University College at Western University

 Scholarships and Financial Aid

-Huron rewards academic excellence and provides a number of automatic scholarships, as well as scholarships that require an application.
-Huron guarantees a scholarship to any Canadian high school applicant with a final admission average of 80% or higher.
-Huron awards $1.5 million annually in financial aid to those who qualify.
+We reward academic excellence and provide several automatic scholarships, as well as scholarships that require an application.
+We guarantee a scholarship to any high school applicant with a final calculated admission average of 82% or higher.
+We award $2.6 million annually in financial aid to those who qualify.

 - Canadian Automatic Renewable Entrance Scholarships